The BEST 17 Trail games & walking activities for your next family hike

 3. Storytelling

-For many families with young children, storytelling happens just naturally as a way to keep little minds occupied or entertained.
+For many families with younger children, storytelling happens just naturally as a way to keep little minds occupied or entertained.
 But, larger groups can all join in.
 And, a hike or walk is the perfect venue for a group story.

 There are different ways to go about this.